 Data warehousing and lakehouse platforms have some of the best MCP coverage in the entire ecosystem.
-Every major vendor — Snowflake, Google BigQuery, Databricks, ClickHouse, MotherDuck/DuckDB, and Amazon Redshift — now offers official or vendor-backed MCP servers.
+Every major vendor — Snowflake, Google BigQuery, Databricks, ClickHouse, MotherDuck/DuckDB, Amazon Redshift, Apache Doris, and Dremio — now offers official or vendor-backed MCP servers.
+Enterprise AI platforms like Palantir Foundry — which go beyond traditional warehousing into ontology-centric data modeling — also have official MCP servers, covered in this roundup.
 This makes sense: data warehouses are where enterprise data lives, and connecting AI agents to structured data through SQL is one of the highest-value MCP use cases.

-The landscape divides into three tiers: cloud-native warehouses (Snowflake, BigQuery, Redshift) with managed remote MCP servers, lakehouse platforms (Databricks) with governance-first MCP integration, and analytical engines (ClickHouse, DuckDB) with open-source community-driven servers.
+The landscape divides into three tiers: cloud-native warehouses (Snowflake, BigQuery, Redshift) with managed remote MCP servers, lakehouse platforms (Databricks, Dremio) with governance-first MCP integration, and analytical engines (ClickHouse, DuckDB, Apache Doris) with open-source community-driven servers.
 Most teams use at least one from the first two tiers, and DuckDB increasingly bridges them all.
+Part of our Data & Analytics category.

 ClickHouse — Official Server